-It’s important to note that the active soil depressurization system is a separate system and is not related to your homes HVAC or any other system except that it draws a slight low voltage feed from your electric system.
+It’s important to note that the active soil depressurization system is a separate system and is not related to your homes HVAC or any other system except that it draws a slightly low voltage feed from your electric system.
 So, the cost to operate an ASD system is low as well.
 The system fans typically use 90 watts per fan.
-The cost to operate one of these units is approximately $25 to $45 per year.

 If the seller ends up installing the system it’s important to get documentation about who installed the system what the numbers look like on the retest and what the warranty is.
 All of this should be wrapped up prior to closing.

-- Yes, if it has been 2 years since it was installed.
+Yes, you should test again if it has been 2 years since the system was installed.

 The operating cost of a radiation system is approximately $25-$45 a year.